LAST UPDATED: June 20, 2019

-Culligan was founded in 1936 in Northbrook, Illinois by Emmett Culligan.
-Now headquartered in Rosemont, Illinois, it handles more than 1,000 dealerships and business offices in 85 countries.
+Culligan was founded in 1936 in Northbrook, Ill., by Emmett Culligan.
+Now headquartered in Rosemont, Ill., it handles more than 1,000 dealerships and business offices in 85 countries.
 It makes the Culligan RV-800 Water Filter.

 The company focuses on creating water filters to make sure customers get clean, safe-tasting water wherever they are.
 Clearsource is based out of Southern California and specifically designs filtration systems for RVs.
 One of its best products is the Clearcourse Premium RV Water Filter System.

 - $20-$35: RV water filters in this range will be smaller, giving you less filtration power, meaning it will take longer to filter out unwanted sediment and chemicals.
 These will more often be a compact canister design.